 The following web sites provide a variety of information about financial aid:

 Loans must be paid back.
 Scholarships and grants do not need to be repaid, although a portion of "unearned" aid is subject to repayment if you withdraw before the midpoint of the term.
-Please see our Refund Policies for Return of Funds in the Financial Aid in the left side bar of the financial aid website for more detailed information.
+Please see our Refund Policies for Return of Funds in the Financial Aid left side bar of the financial aid website for more detailed information.

-Not necessarily - your financial eligibility may be different due to: changes in family size or income, missing the recommended submission date, not meeting the required criteria for renewal of your scholarship(s), or other circumstances.
+Not necessarily.
+Your financial aid eligibility may be different due to: changes in family size or income, missing the recommended FAFSA submission date, not meeting the required criteria for renewal of your scholarship(s), or other circumstances.